malaskowski/aet-docker/README.md

 You need a way to organize them and make visible to each other in order to have functional AET instance.
 This repository contains **example** instance setup with Docker Swarm, which is the most basic containers cluster manager that comes OOTB with Docker.

 For more advanced setups of AET instance I'd recommend to look at [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.openshift.com/) systems (including services provided by cloud vendors).
+In that case you may find [AET Helm chart](https://github.com/malaskowski/aet-helm) helpful.

 ---